exyzzy/metaapi/README.md

 Metaprogramming example to generate go CRUD api from sql table definitions

-See original Medium article here. (tbd)
+See original Medium article here: https://medium.com/@exyzzy/metaprogram-in-go-5a2a7e989613

 To run: